 203 Commonwealth was designed by architect Louis Weissbein and built in 1884-1885 as the home of Leopold Morse (born Maas) and his wife, Georgiana (Georgie) Louisa (Ray) Morse.

 Leopold Morse purchased the land for 203 Commonwealth on September 18, 1883, from Henry Melville Whitney.
-He was a coal and iron manufacturer and president of the Metropolitan Steamship Company and the founder or organizer of several coal mining, steel, and illuminating gas companies.
+He was president of the Metropolitan Steamship Company and the founder or organizer of several coal mining, steel, and illuminating gas companies.
 In 1886, he organized the West End Land Company, which developed large portions of Brookline along Beacon Street, and the West End Street Railway Company, which later pioneered the electric trolley system in Boston.
 He and his wife, Margaret Foster (Green) Whitney, lived in Brookline.

 Henry M. Whitney had purchased the land on June 13, 1883, from Samuel Endicott Peabody, the eastern of three 26 foot lots he had purchased from the Commonwealth of Massachusetts in March of 1883.
 S. Endicott Peabody had built his home at 205 Commonwealth and sold the lot at 207 Commonwealth.

 Click here for an index to the deeds for 203 Commonwealth, and click here for further information about the land between the north side of Commonwealth and Alley 426, from Exeter to Fairfield.

 Leopold Morse was a wholesale and retail clothing merchant.
 He served twice in Congress, from 1877 to 1885, and from 1887 to 1889, the first Jew elected to Congress from Massachusetts.
 Godfrey Morse was an attorney.
 In 1889, Leopold and Godfrey Morse founded the Home for Aged and Infirm Hebrews and Orphanage in Milton.